-A Question for the Port Trade appears in every other FTLOP newsletter, sharing this space with Port Personalities: In Focus.
-For the November issue there were nearly two dozen responses.
-Typically related to the wines of the region, this month AQFTPT took a different tack, focusing on a slice of tourism instead.
+Typically related to the wines of the region, this month’s Question for the Port Trade took a different tack, focusing on a slice of tourism instead.
 In recent years oeno-tourism has expanded exponentially in northern Portugal and we hope this will provide some guidance for those of you visiting for the first time, or looking to try something innovative on your next visit.

-What is/are your favorite restaurant(s) in the greater Porto/Vila Nova de Gaia area?
+What is/are your favorite restaurant(s) in the greater Porto and Vila Nova de Gaia area?

 Making a choice like this is never easy as we definitely have a great selection of restaurants, but those where I’ve never been disappointed and am always pleasantly surprised by the quality of the food, service and atmosphere in my city are:

 - Restaurante O Gaveto in Matosinhos – authentic classic food, attentive service, family-owned and managed by a fantastic father and two sons team – best fresh fish and sea food in Porto with a very good wine list.